valtimo-platform/valtimo-documentation/getting-started/modules/core/outbox.md

 ## Configuration

-In order to use this module, the following configuration properties need to be added to the application properties.
-Please adjust values to match the environment:
+The outbox can be configured to better match the environment:

 #### **`application.yml`**
 ```yaml